 US defence secretary Mattis reaffirms commitment to regional engagement during Singapore visit

-In a Facebook post, Singapore defence minister Ng Eng Hen said he discussed key regional security developments and reaffirmed excellent defence relations between the two countries in a breakfast meeting on Friday.
+In a Facebook post, Singapore defence minister Ng Eng Hen said he discussed key regional security developments in a breakfast meeting with Mr Mattis on Friday.

 In its news release, MINDEF added that Dr Ng and Mr Mattis also reaffirmed the excellent and long-standing bilateral defence relations between Singapore and the US.